 However, "chutney" in Indian cuisine refers to not only chunky fruit relishes but a variety of sauces.
 Chutneys can be wet, semi-dry or dry; they can be hot, sour or spicy, smooth or chunky.

 Pudina chutney is mint chutney.
-With an abundance of fresh mint, ginger, lime and garlic it has oodles of flavour with very little effort.
+With an abundance of fresh mint, ginger, lime and garlic it packs oodles of flavour with very little effort.

 For this recipe, however, I tempered things a little.
 I wanted a chutney that would